System environment (Hostname, DNS etc)

 auth_mechanisms = plain login

-Disable the Dovecot default authentication behavior that requires users to have a valid system account.
+Disable Dovecot default authentication behavior that requires user to have a valid system account.
 Just comment this line out:

 #!include auth-system.conf.ext